 4. Who conducts the drug test?

-- DCF contracts with sites across the state who are licensed to conduct sampling and testing of samples.
+- DCF contracts with sites across Kansas that are licensed to conduct sampling and testing of samples.

 5. What type of test is going to be used?

 6. What is the average cost of testing, and who will pay for the test?